-Khoury College of Computer Sciences; Bouvé College of Health Sciences Professor of Practice
+Khoury College of Computer Sciences; Bouvé College of Health Sciences Professor of the Practice

 - Email: email@example.com